 - If you are saving screenshots or print outs of emails, include the full header information from the original email so that the date, time, and IP address of the sender is included.
 Sometimes the full details of the email header are hidden, and you can access this information in the settings.

 - For screenshots of text messages or phone call logs, show the phone number that made the calls or texts, not the contact name assigned to that number in your phone.

-If you have been impacted by harassment, you are not alone and there is help available.
-It’s okay to reach out for support, whether through friends, a sexual assault crisis center, or a counselor or therapist.
+If you have been impacted by sexual violence, you are not alone and there is help available.
+It's okay to reach out for support, whether through friends, a sexual assault crisis center, or a counselor or therapist.